 A dramatic example of that double standard was illustrated in the 1990 "dart man" case in New York City.
 "Dart man" was a black man who went around Manhattan shooting blowgun darts into women's behinds.
-Although all of "dart man's" two dozen plus victims were white (including two light-skinned hispanics), it was reported that "authorities do not think race is a factor."
+Although all of "dart man's" two dozen plus victims were white (including two light-skinned Hispanics), it was reported that "authorities do not think race is a factor."

 Police are quoted as saying that they "have no reason to believe the attacks are racially motivated."
 However, in New York City's diverse racial mix the odds of picking two dozen white women at random are on the order of winning Lotto America!
-Imagine for a moment what the conclusion would have been had "dart man" been white and all of his victims would have been black.
+Imagine for a moment what the conclusion would have been if "dart man" was white and all of his victims would have been black.
+Quite another story, isn't it?